The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Introduction

-This paper is organized as follows.
-In section 2 we derive the mathematical formulation, in section 3 we present the numerical implementation and provide a pseudo-code, in section 4 we perform several tests (including closed, open, fractal initial conditions), and thoroughly examine accuracy and efficiency, while in section 5 we make some concluding remarks and propose future directions of work.
+This paper is organized as follows: in section 2 we derive the mathematical formulation of the CM method, in section 3 we present the numerical implementation and provide pseudo-codes, in section 4 we perform several tests (including closed, open, and fractal initial conditions), and thoroughly examine accuracy and efficiency, and in section 5 we make some concluding remarks and propose future directions of work.